atekle10/Clarity_spotifyRecommender/README.md

 ## Usage

 1. Run the Python script or Jupyter notebook to start the recommender system.
-2. Follow the prompts to input your Spotify account information and listening preferences.
+2. Follow the prompts to input a spotify song id's (1-10).
 3. The recommender system will generate a list of recommended songs based on your input.

 ## Contributing